freebasic/fbc/FreeBASIC/readme.txt

     - Wrote/ported many of the examples in the examples/SDL dir.

   o Eric Lope (vic_viperph@yahoo.com):
-    - Translated the OpenGL and GLU headers
+    - Translated the OpenGL and GLU headers (later replaced by the SWIG FB wrapper version)
     - Wrote the rel-* graphics demonstrations in the examples/gfx directory.
     - Wrote the examples/GL/fbgfx_texture.bas OpenGL example.

   o Florent Heyworth (florent.heyworth@swissonline.ch):
-    - Translated the Win API sql/obdc headers.
+    - Translated the Win API sql/obdc headers (later replaced by the SWIG FB wrapper version).

   o fsw (fsw.fb@comcast.net):
-    - Translated most of the Windows API headers.
+    - Translated most of the Windows API headers (later replaced by the SWIG FB wrapper version).
     - Wrote the glade_gui demo at the examples/Gtk directory, besides the wx-c GUI examples (not included).